RobotLocomotion/drake/attic/manipulation/util/README.md

-All code in this drake/attic/manipulation/util folder will soon be deprecated.
+All code in this drake/attic/manipulation/util folder is deprecated and will be removed from Drake on 2020-05-01.